LucasFishbein/H1N1_Vaccine_Status_Predictor/README.md

 # Final Model for Predicting H1N1 Vaccine Status

 Of the four pipelines built out, the XGBoost model that included SMOTE was the best performing by a tiny margin.
-The confusiuon matrix as well as teh classification report for this model can be examined below:
+The confusiuon matrix as well as the classification report for this model can be examined below:

 0 = Not Vaccinated
 1 = Vaccinated